alexch/codelikethis/public/lessons/javascript/cypress.md

   });
 });
 ```

 * in one console window, run a static web server:

 ```
 npx static .
 ```

 * in a *different* console window, run Cypress:

 ```
 npx cypress open
 ```

 * switch to the Cypress runner window and run the tests
 * High five!
 * Now go back to the [Tic Tac Toe](/projects/tictactoe_www#stories) project and read the stories in the backlog.
 For each story, write one or more acceptance tests.
 * If you find any bugs in your classmate's code, let them know!
-They will definitely thank you for helping :-)
+They will definitely thank you for helping improve quality :-)